scostello28/bracket_buster_v2.0/README.md

 - scraping_utils.py
 - filters.py

+**TODO for next update**
+- Add config so only need to  update season in one place
+- add season to file names on files that need archived
+- add full update shell script
+    - archive past year files
+    - run all scripts in order

 **Annual Update Prcess**
 1. sos_list_scraper.py
     - add new year to seasons list in `if __name__ == '__main__'` block